What is distributed leadership? Definition, traits & best practice

 Encourage the development of leadership skills

 Self-guided programs are easy to manage, and group experiences offer deeper learning.
 Each leadership level has different roles and needs.
 New frontline leaders may feel isolated and need mentors and peer support.
 Mid-level leaders benefit from short lessons that apply directly to their work.
-Executives need in-depth talks with peers and experts for fresh insights.
+Executives need in-depth discussions with peers and experts for fresh insights.

 Most HR leaders adopt leadership programs that use a mix of methods.
 Resources should be relevant, trusted, and linked to learning goals.
 Too many options can overwhelm learners.
 Keep the program simple, even if senior leaders want to add more.